allanchua101/sana/README.md

 #### Function Distribution by Architecture

-Use the `lambda-architecture-distribution` command to get the account-wide Lambda function distribution by underlying architecture.
+`lambda-architecture-distribution` is used to get the Lambda function distribution by underlying architecture.

 ```sh
 sana lambda-architecture-distribution